g-torr/percolation-grn/Readme.md

-# Percolation of gene regulatory network,
+# Percolation on gene regulatory network,
+Giuseppe Torrisi et al J. Stat.
+Mech.
+(2020) 083501 https://iopscience.iop.org/article/10.1088/1742-5468/aba7b0

-This repository contins all the code to reproduce the figures of the paper https://iopscience.iop.org/article/10.1088/1742-5468/aba7b0.
+This repository contins all the code to reproduce the figures of the paper.
 This repository requires:

 - Python version 3.6 or higher